MTG: Why is Grim Monolith broken?

 But it’s important to realize that Grim Monolith does not really work like a ritual.
 It’s an artifact, not an instant.
 That is, it does not force you to spend its colourless mana the turn it comes it to play, you can store it until you need it.
 The fact that it can give you one extra mana the very turn you play it is strong, but not the real source of its power.

-Grim Monolith ignores all that, because it allows you to play your first six mana spell as early as turn three.
-And that’s massive.
+Grim Monolith ignores all that.
+It allows you to play your first six mana spell as early as turn three.
+That’s massive.
 You normally wouldn’t be able to cast these big spells in a game unless it goes long, and Grim Monolith allows you to play them two or three turns earlier.
-You can play a turn three Wildfire which is insane and that’s only the tip of the iceberg.
+You can play a turn three Wildfire and that’s only the tip of the iceberg.

 Grim Monolith is an enabler.
 It’s not a card that wins the game on its own, like Necropotence or Channel.
-Rather, it’s a card that makes other cards better and that’s a very dangerous thing because there will always be something, somewhere that shouldn’t become better and breaks the game if it does.
+Rather, it’s a card that makes other cards better and that’s a very dangerous thing.
+There will always be something, somewhere that shouldn’t become better and breaks the game if it does.

 Grim Monolith also has a lot of small benefits that aren’t a cause of concern but that make it very easy for it to excel in a deck.
 For example, there’s a lot to be said about the fact that it stays on the table after use and hence can be interacted with.
 You can sacrifice it to Smokestack, return it to your hand when you cast Upheaval or even untap it with Voltaic Key.
 It has possibilities that can be exploited and have often been during Magic’s long history.